Nitin-Singh-Rajput/Mongoose-Modeling-Basic-App/README.md

-# Simple express demo

-> Express: fast, unopinionated, minimalist web framework for Node.js
+# Mongoose Modeling Basic App

-This project shows a simple express server serving a single HTML page and using `express.static` to serve static files.
+This project shows a simple  mongoose modeling structure,

-Check out the [express documentation](https://expressjs.com/) for more information.
+In models folder there are 2 project models-

+1. Ecommerce
+2. Todos

+These 2 projects are enough to you to get a idea how mongoose modeling work.

+Note: There is no database use in this project.